ansys/pyansys-tools-variableinterop/README.rst

    pip install git+https://github.com/pyansys/pyansys-tools-variableinterop.git

-For a local development version, you can install the developement version of the project with:
+For a local development version, you can install the development version of the project with:

 .. code::